InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

     > 🔍 Search for comments prefixed with "STEP #" for a quick overview of the flow of execution.

     > 💡 Try out different components from the `Sources/OctopusKit/Components` folder.

+7. Check the documentation:

-7. For a detailed explanation of the engine, see the [Usage Guide][usage-guide] in the Documentation folder of the OctopusKit package/repository.
+    * For a detailed explanation of the engine architecture, see the [Architecture.md][architecture] file in the `Documentation` folder of the OctopusKit package/repository.

+    * **To see how to do common tasks, refer to [Usage Guide.md][guide]**

 ----